What is celiac disease?

 Symptoms of celiac disease vary among sufferers and include:

 - Growth problems and failure to thrive (in children).
+This is because they cannot absorb the nutrients.

 - Tingling sensation in the legs (caused by nerve damage and low calcium).